nfauconn/ft_printf/README.md

 ### Using

-Put the sources in your project in a repository "ft_printf" and use `make -C ft_printf` in you main Makefile.
+- Put the sources in your project in a repository "ft_printf" and use `make -C ft_printf` in you main Makefile.
+- Use it as in testing mode but with your files instead.

 ## 💡 Learning 💡